Jiaxigu/Jiaxigu.github.io/_posts/2021-11-11-coffee-ladder.md

 On the contrary, the evaluative criteria shows how much credit I give to each aspect of a coffee.

-- Flavor (40%): Are the flavor characteristics evident, pleasant and special?
+- Flavor (30%): Are the flavor characteristics evident, pleasant and special?
 - Aftertaste (30%): Is the aftertaste durable and consistent over time?
 Does it have a pleasant twist?
-- Texture (30%): Body, balance, aroma and other factors that contribute to the experience.
+- Texture (30%): Body, balance, clean cup and other factors that contribute to the oral experience.
+- Aroma (10%): The nasal experience.

 ## The Ladder